 If ultrasonography, including saline infusion sonography (if done), is inconclusive, MRI, the most accurate imaging test, is usually done.

 Asymptomatic fibroids do not require treatment.
-Patients should be reevaluated periodically (eg, every 6 to 12 mo).
+Patients should be reevaluated periodically (eg, every 6 to 12 months).

 For symptomatic fibroids, medical options, including suppression of ovarian hormones to stop the bleeding, are suboptimal and limited.
 However, clinicians should consider first trying medical treatment before doing surgery.
 GnRH agonists can be given before surgery to shrink fibroid tissues; these drugs often stop menses and allow blood counts to increase.
 In perimenopausal women, expectant management can usually be tried because symptoms may resolve as fibroids decrease in size after menopause.